intel/scikit-learn-intelex/doc/algorithms.rst

 Density-Based Spatial Clustering of Applications with Noise
 -----------------------------------------------------------
-Detailed description of parameters and semantics are described in `Intel DAAL Density-Based Spatial Clustering of Applications with Noise <https://software.intel.com/en-us/daal-programming-guide-density-based-spatial-clustering-of-applications-with-noise>`__
+Detailed description of parameters and semantics are described in `Intel(R) oneAPI Data Analytics Library Density-Based Spatial Clustering of Applications with Noise <https://software.intel.com/en-us/daal-programming-guide-density-based-spatial-clustering-of-applications-with-noise>`__

 Examples: